General Power of Attorney

 While a General Power of Attorney (GPA) is a widely used tool in property transactions, there are several alternatives to consider:

-Get it notarised: The document must be notarized by a certified notary, proving the identities of the principal and attorney-in-fact.
+• Get it notarised: The document must be notarised by a certified notary, proving the identities of the principal and attorney-in-fact.

 Role of GPA in NRI property management

-For Non-Resident Indians (NRIs), managing property in their home country can be complex, particularly if they cannot be physically present for transactions.
-A General Power of Attorney (GPA) allows an NRI to delegate property management duties, including buying, selling, or managing rental properties.
-A trusted relative or agent can act on their behalf, ensuring compliance with local laws, paying property taxes, and addressing any legal matters regarding the property.
+For Non-Resident Indians (NRIs), managing property in India can be challenging, especially when they cannot be present for transactions.
+A General Power of Attorney (GPA) enables an NRI to delegate responsibilities such as buying, selling, or managing rental properties.
+A trusted relative or authorised agent can act on their behalf, handle documentation, ensure compliance with local regulations, pay property taxes, and address legal matters related to the property.

 Steps to verifying the authenticity of a GPA document

-Check for proper notarisation: Verify that the document has been notarized by a certified notary.
+• Check for proper notarisation: Verify that the document has been notarised by a certified notary.

-Verify agent’s identity: Ensure the attorney-in-fact’s identity is legitimate and that they are authorized to act on behalf of the principal.
+• Verify agent’s identity: Ensure the attorney-in-fact’s identity is legitimate and that they are authorised to act on behalf of the principal.

 Bajaj Finserv Loan Against Property